How to Accept Credit Card Payments On Your Phone / Tablet

 How Does Mobile Payment Processing Work?

 To accept credit and debit card payments on your mobile device, you’ll need to select and download an app from a payment processor.
-Popular options include PayPal and Venmo, but there are many others.
+Popular options include ACH bank transfer, PayPal and Venmo, but there are many others.

 Then you set up an account.
 When creating an account with a payment processor, users typically link it with their bank account so money can easily be transferred.